Docker Now Supports Adding Host Mappings

 Both services are pointing to the same IP address, but I’m not sure this is

-.
-The format is supposed to be IP hostname [hostalias]*
+valid for /etc/hosts.
+The format is supposed to be IP hostname [hostalias]*.

 Lucky for us, there is another option.
-When invoking add-host
+When invoking add-host, we can

 include both services inside of double quotes.
 It’s not documented, but